Ne0bliviscaris/Job-Search-Tool/README.md

 #### Raw data extraction improvements:
 - Location extraction improvements - making sure that either a list or the proper location is extracted
 #### Synchronization ETL module:
-- Extract elements from raw CSV -> unify them across all sites
 - Use tag and location dictionaries to unify variable elements
-- Mark new offers as new
-- Gather additional data - application status, feedback etc
 #### Records visualization:
 - Prepare record template - fetch one record from CSV, fill specific fields
 - Initially scrolled up, showing minimal info.
 Click, to show full record details